yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 #### <a name="parameters"></a>Parametry

-*Ch*<br/>
+*ch*<br/>
-Znak, który ma być dołączona
+Znak do dołączenia

 ### <a name="remarks"></a>Uwagi

-Wywołanie tej funkcji, aby dołączyć określony znak `CSimpleStringT` na końcu istniejącego obiektu.
+Wywołaj tę funkcję, aby dołączyć określony znak do końca istniejącego `CSimpleStringT` obiektu.

 ## <a name="csimplestringtcopychars"></a><a name="copychars"></a>CSimpleStringT::CopyChars

-Kopiuje znak lub `CSimpleStringT` znaki do obiektu.
+Kopiuje znak lub znaki do `CSimpleStringT` obiektu.

 ### <a name="syntax"></a>Składnia